alis-is/tea/readme.md

 4. (optional) Edit `app.hjson` to adjust template behavior
    - **You should set id to name of your project.** (Build and deploy commands use this id to name files)
 5. `ami setup` (Downloads ligo if needed)
+6. (optional) to develop js module run `npm install` from within the `web` directory
-6. You are ready to code
+7. You are ready to code

 **NOTE**: *TEA is fully self contained template.
 No behavior is specified in outside packages or set in stone.
 You can adjust it however you like.
 Just edit behavior within `__tea` directory.* ;)